altheajoybituin/app-dev/README.md

 **3. SpongeBob Squarepants**

-> **[SpongeBob Sqaurepants](https://en.wikipedia.org/wiki/SpongeBob_SquarePants)** is a happy sea sponge who lives in a pineapple under the sea and wors ar rge Krust Crab restaurant.
+> **[SpongeBob Sqaurepants](https://en.wikipedia.org/wiki/SpongeBob_SquarePants)** is a happy sea sponge who lives in a pineapple under the sea and works at the Krust Crab restaurant.